-Lekin main kisi ka nahi aur mera koi nahi.
+Lekin main kisi ka nahi hu aur mera koi nahi.

 Gurudev, being a unique guru, advised us to express gratitude to the hordes of people who came to the sthans for assistance rather than the other way around.
-These countless men and women, in his opinion, provided us with the opportunity to perform seva, thereby facilitating our spiritual transformation.
+In his opinion, these countless men and women provided us with the opportunity to perform seva, thereby facilitating our spiritual transformation.

-As a mahaguru, he was accepting of our many mistakes and the antics of our past catching up with us.
-He voiced his displeasure and silently corrected our actions.
+As a mahaguru, he accepted our many mistakes and the antics of our past catching up with us.
+Sometimes he voiced his displeasure and silently corrected our actions.
 Every day, acceptance came.
 Every night, forgiveness came.
 There were, however, exceptions to this rule.
 He would sometimes pull our ears to straighten us out.
 Even though these instances were few and far between, the punishments were reserved for those he considered his own.
 Malhotra ji, Rajpal ji, Santlal ji, Giri ji, and yours truly, were members of this privileged club.
-I am sure many others have probably not shared their experiences with me yet.
+Probably many others have not shared their experiences with me yet.
 So, let the embarrassed be embarrassed!